plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `AriaServiceBase` does not catch or log their exceptions:

 - A registered-updater failure stops processing before the specialized updater for that element.
-- `DomFormInstallerBase` owns installation logging and rethrows installation failures.
+- `JivsDomFormInstallerBase` owns installation logging and rethrows installation failures.
 - Runtime validation dispatch follows the dispatcher's established failure policy.

-`jivs-simpledom` supplies `SimpleDomAriaService` because it owns the `data-field`, `data-jivs-role`, and ARIA marker conventions.
+`jivs-simpledom` supplies `SimpleAriaService` because it owns the `data-field`, `data-jivs-role`, and ARIA marker conventions.

 An application using `jivs-dom` directly can subclass `AriaServiceBase` and implement `findElements()` for its own markup while retaining the standard registry and orchestration behavior.

-An application may instead replace the complete `IDomAriaService` when it requires different coordination or policy.
+An application may instead replace the complete `IAriaService` when it requires different coordination or policy.

 The following implementation details remain deferred to later sections: